-In order to facilitate this process and to ensure students can complete a baccalaureate degree in two years, it is important for transfer students to consider carefully what courses are needed at the community college.
+In order to facilitate this process and to ensure students receive the greatest benefit, it is important for transfer students to consider carefully what courses are needed at the community college.
 Failure to do so may prolong the time required to complete a degree at Grace.
 Consult the catalog for further information about these requirements.

 The programs of study offered by Grace Bible College are found on the following pages.
 Students should consult their academic advisor to be certain they plan schedules that meet academic requirements for that degree program and their individual needs.
-For further information about the Bachelor of Science in Interdisciplinary Studies, contact the Registrar.